sitewhere/sitewhere.github.io/tutorials/rpi/node-red-dht11.md

 Deploy the flow again and you will see debug messages at a three-second interval.
 If you open the SiteWhere administrative console, you will see that the measurements are being stored.

+## Conclusion
+Using Node-RED, we have quickly assembled a flow that allows a Raspberry Pi to be registered with SiteWhere.
+It then reads temperature and humidity from a DHT11, and sends the data to SiteWhere via JSON over MQTT.
+Since Node-RED offers nodes for interacting with many other sensors and actuators, the possibilities are limitless.
+With the data integrated into SiteWhere, we can process the sensor readings to perform actions such as generating alerts and forwarding data to integrate it with other technologies.